Yo Oizumi

 Yo Oizumi (大泉 洋, Ōizumi Yō) is a Japanese actor, comedian, television personality and voice actor.
-He is a member of the theatrical and musical unit TEAM NACS, and is represented by Creative Office Cue.
+He is a member of the theatrical and musical unit Team Nacs, and is represented by Creative Office Cue.
 His wife Kumiko Nakajima is a drama producer at Fuji TV.
 His senior brother Jun Oizumi is 10th public elected Mayor of Hakodate.

 In 1995, while still in university, Oizumi debuted as an entertainer on the late-night program Mosaic nights aired in Hokkaidō.
 He first gained popularity on the television series How Do You Like Wednesday?, and has since expanded to various fields of entertainment, such as television dramas, films, voice acting and music.

 Biography

 Early life and career beginnings

 Oizumi was born at the Ebetsu City Hospital in Ebetsu, Hokkaidō.
 He has been living in Sapporo since 1984.
 After graduating Sapporo Moiwa High School, he failed his entrance exams and did nothing but "play around".

 After failing his entrance exams two years in a row, in 1994, he entered the Hokkai Gakuen University to study business.
 Oizumi did not wish to enter the university, and was so depressed that his mother worried that "he might die".
 However, realizing that he cannot just let himself rot away, he entered the university's theater club.
-In 1996, he organized the theatrical company TEAM NACS with his friends, Hiroyuki Morisaki, Ken Yasuda, Shigeyuki Totsugi, Takuma Oto'o.
+In 1996, he organized the theatrical company Team Nacs with his friends, Hiroyuki Morisaki, Ken Yasuda, Shigeyuki Totsugi, Takuma Otoo.
 The company disbanded after Morisaki and Yasuda graduated, but reunited after the two quit their jobs to join again.

 In 1995, through the recommendation of Totsugi and Morisaki, Oizumi joined the Inada Troupe organized by Hiroshi Inada, and was a member until 2004.
 According to Oizumi, Inada taught him "how to stand on the stage".